none1195/none1195/README.md

 - 👋 Hi, I’m @none1195
 - 👀 I’m interested in game development, social media bots, and game modding.
-- 🌱 I’m currently learning JavaScript, Python, and C.
+- 🌱 I’m currently learning JavaScript, Python, and C. I'm also improving my knowledge in html and css.
 - 💞️ I’m looking to collaborate on very little rn
 - 📫 How to reach me: My twitter, @none1195, or discord, none#5555.